-SWK 401 Social Work Policy I (3)
+SWK 401 Social Work Policy I (3, Writing Emphasis course)

 This course is an introduction to the history, structure and theories of social work, and the various policies of social welfare.
 The first course examines the theories and theorists of social work and the nature of society's need for social workers.
 Pre: SOC 300.
 (Fall)